In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Introduction

 The use of inductive WPT in Implantable Medical Devices (IMDs) has been widely explored, for its potential to radically expand the number of addressable clinical use cases and applications\cite{Haerinia2020,Khan2020,Zhou2020}.
-For instance, inductive WPT systems for powering cardiac implants \cite{Zhang2022} and neurostimulators \cite{Biswas2023}, have been proposed, showcasing the benefits of eliminating battery limitations.
-The main constraint is that the transmitted power must be compliant to the Specific Absorption Rate (SAR) guidelines for human tissues \cite{ICNIRP2020,Bailey2019} which pose a limit to the power dissipated in the patient's body due to Joule effect.
-There are specific additional challenges in the use of WPT for capsule endoscopy: (i) the distance between Transmitting (Tx) and Receiving (Rx) coils is typically much larger than the size of the Rx coil itself, thus resulting in a very low magnetic coupling coefficient $k$; (ii) the Rx coil position is not fixed as in other IMDs and the relative distance between Tx and Rx coils varies during the medical procedure; (iii) coil misalignment and rotation can further negatively affect power transfer efficiency; (iv) the power budget required by the capsule, especially when employing multi-modal sensing systems, can be relatively high ($ > 100~\unit{\milli\watt}$).
+The main constraint is that the transmitted power must be compliant to the Specific Absorption Rate (SAR) guidelines for human tissues \cite{ICNIRP2020}, which pose a limit to the power dissipated in the patient's body due to Joule effect.
+There are specific additional challenges in the use of WPT for capsule endoscopy: (i) the distance between Transmitting (Tx) and Receiving (Rx) coils is typically much larger than the size of the Rx coil itself, thus resulting in a very low magnetic coupling coefficient; (ii) the Rx coil position is not fixed as in other IMDs and the relative distance between Tx and Rx coils varies during the medical procedure; (iii) coil misalignment and rotation can further negatively affect power transfer efficiency; (iv) the power budget required by the capsule, especially when employing multi-modal sensing systems, can be relatively high ($ > 100~\unit{\milli\watt}$).